1

 • [Required] Risk management methods (value-at-risk, expected shortfall, stress testing, backtesting, scenario analysis)

-• [Required] Strong problem-solving skills: be able to accurately identify a problem's source, severity, and impact to determine possible solutions and needed resources
+• [Required] Strong problem-solving skills: Be able to accurately identify a problem's source, severity, and impact to determine possible solutions and needed resources

 • [Required] Ability to challenge model methodologies, model assumptions, and validation approach

-• [Required] Experience with high performance computing, distributed computation engines and cloud computing
+• [Preferred] Experience with high performance computing

 • [Required] Master's degree or equivalent in a quantitative field such as computer science, mathematics, physics, finance/financial engineering